rabwill/short-trey-instructions/instructions.md

 - [ ] Now try sending the POST request for `{{base_url}}/me/chargeTime`.
 This will charge 3 hours of Avery's time to the Woodgrove Bank project.
 This is stored in the project database, which is a locally hosted emulation of Azure Table Storage, so the system will remember that Avery has delivered these hours.
 (To test this, call the `/me` resource again and look at the "deliveredThisMonth" property under the Woodgrove project).

 - [ ] Continue to try the various GET requests in the **.http** file to find consultants with various skills, certifications, roles, and availability.
 All this information will be available to Copilot so it can answer user prompts.
 - [ ] Once done testing, stop the debugger by going to the VS Code menu **Run > Stop Debugging**.

-Also close all windows inside VS Code like .http file 1️⃣ as well as the Response view 2️⃣.
+- [ ] Close all windows inside VS Code like .http file 1️⃣ as well as the Response view 2️⃣.

 !IMAGE[close all windows](instructions315038/iyp3uzg9.jpg)